Creating Custom CG Modules

 This page explains how to write your own CG modules.
-Before reading, make sure you understand the Curvy Generator basics and the Advanced Concepts (dirtying, on-request processing, data disposal).
+Before reading, make sure you understand CG's Advanced Concepts.

 The fastest way to start is the module wizard: